 Pre-transplant process – you will be referred to pre-transplant clinic where doctors will evaluate best match for you.
-If the donor is available, doctors will do blood work of the donor and the recipient to understand if the transplant will be successful.
+If a donor is available, doctors will do blood work of a donor and a recipient to understand if the transplant will be successful.

-Surgery – The donor will undergo a laparoscopic surgery while the recipient will have to go through a complex surgery of few hours which could be life-threating.
+Surgery – A donor will undergo a laparoscopic surgery while a recipient will have to go through a complex surgery of few hours which could be life-threating.
 The doctors will ask you to sign a consent form in case of death they will not be responsible.
 However, major transplants have been successfully performed.
 This should not be a major concern.

 Post-transplant care – Right after the transplant you will be on kidney anti-rejection drugs for rest of your life.
 These are also known as immunosuppressants.
 This is needed because a human body does not accept any foreign organ.
 The immune system will try to reject it.
 Immunosuppressants or anti-rejection drugs will lower the strength of immune system.

 If you eat healthy food, your chances of saving transplanted kidney from rejection are much higher.

 A living donor kidney on an average can function for more than 25 years if you maintain a healthy life style.